 Meaningful visitor participation

 How do you make a museum experience relevant to each visitor, and have a lasting impact their lives?
-For an in-development museum we helped develop a concept that engages visitors through large scale digital displays and personal tablets that tailor the content for each visitor.
-We used games and other activities to make the visit social and active.
+For an in-development museum I helped develop a concept that engages visitors through large scale digital displays and personal tablets that tailor the content for each visitor.
+The solution used games and other activities to make the visit social and active.
 And by incorporating living “real world” content, every visit is new and fresh.
-More